stebas101/stebas101.github.io/index.md

 layout: home
 ---

-My quasi-random ramblings about the worlds of market data, data analysis techniques and everything else.
+A blog about data analysis and modelling, quantitative finance, programming and trading.

+> Seeing the world through the lens of data